 Your only textbook to buy is the AP Stylebook as a print or digital version.
 The digital version is much more versatile and there is an accompanying app.
-You will use it for the rest of your journalism program-and into your career in PR or journalism.
+You will use it for the rest of your journalism programand into your career in PR or journalism.

 All additional readings are provided FREE in Carmen.
+Please see the week-by-week syllabus chart for specific readings.